-The Particle Editor Preset Library comprises a comprehensive list of predefined particle effects such as explosions, fire, embers or smoke that can be added to your level from the off.
-These effects then act as the base for the creation of much more elaborate particle effects.
+The Particle Editor Preset Library comprises a comprehensive list of predefined particle effects such as explosions, fire, embers or smoke that can be added to your level.
+These effects act as the base for the creation of much more sophisticated particle effects.

 Particle Preset Options